null

 • Head Jamb: This is the horizontal piece at the top of the door frame.
 It connects the two side jambs and helps distribute the door's weight evenly across the frame.
 It also stabilizes the overall structure and ensures the door hangs correctly.

-Together, these jambs and the mullion form the complete door frame.
+Together, these jambs form the complete door frame.
 Each part is essential for the frame’s functionality and stability, ensuring your door operates smoothly and fits securely.

 Why Accurate Door Jamb Measurements Are Important